Regular Appointments: $120 per 50 minute session

 Is approval required from my primary care physician?

 Cash, Checks, Credit Cards, PayPal, and Venmo are accepted and are due at time of services rendered.

-Please note that I provide a 'Superbill' at the end of each month for those clients who bill their insurance provider for reimbursement.
+Please note that I submit claims for clients regardless if I am in or out of network.
+I can also provide a 'Superbill' at the end of each month for those clients who wish to bill their insurance provider themselves.

 Frequently Asked Questions (FAQ)

 How can therapy help me?

 There are a number of benefits that come from participating in therapy.
 Therapists can provide support and understanding as well well as help develop skills and strategies for issues such as depression, anxiety, trauma, self-esteem, and grief/loss.
 Therapists can provide a fresh perspective on a difficult problem, or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits of therapy include: